Bill Murray: 1980–1993: Work with Harold Ramis

-1990s

-In 1990, Murray made his first and only attempt at directing when he co-directed Quick Change with producer Howard Franklin.
-In 1991 he starred in the Frank Oz comedy film What About Bob?
-(1991) alongside Richard Dreyfus.
-The film was a box office hit.
-In 1993 he starred in the Harold Ramis fantasy comedy Groundhog Day.
-The film was an immense critical success.
-Hal Hinson, film critic for The Washington Post praised Murray's performance, writing in his film review that, "Murray is a breed unto himself, a sort of gonzo minimalist.
+Murray made his first and only attempt at directing when he co-directed Quick Change (1990) with producer Howard Franklin.
+He co-starred in Frank Oz's What About Bob?
+(1991) alongside Richard Dreyfuss.
+He starred in Harold Ramis's fantasy comedy Groundhog Day (1993).
+The Washington Posts Hal Hinson praised Murray's performance: "Murray is a breed unto himself, a sort of gonzo minimalist.
 And he's never been funnier as a comedian or more in control as an actor than he is here.
 It's easily his best movie."
-That same year he starred in the comedy film, Mad Dog and Glory alongside Robert De Niro and Uma Thurman.
-Critic Vincent Canby of The New Yorker wrote in his review, "The great satisfaction of Mad Dog and Glory is watching Mr. De Niro and Mr. Murray play against type with such invigorating ease."
+That same year, he starred in the comedy Mad Dog and Glory alongside Robert De Niro and Uma Thurman.
+Vincent Canby of The New York Times wrote, "The great satisfaction of Mad Dog and Glory is watching Mr. De Niro and Mr. Murray play against type with such invigorating ease."

+1994–2009: Comedy stardom and mature roles
-After the success of Groundhog Day, Murray appeared in a series of well-received supporting roles in films like Tim Burton's Ed Wood (1994), and Peter Farrelly's broad comedy film Kingpin (1996).
-Also in 1996 he appeared as himself in the Looney Tunes live action comedy Space Jam with Michael Jordan.
-However, his starring roles in Larger than Life and The Man Who Knew Too Little were not as successful with critics or audiences.
-In 1998, he received much critical acclaim for Wes Anderson's coming of age comedy film Rushmore opposite Jason Schwartzman and Olivia Williams.

-He received praise among critics with Lisa Schwarzbaum from Entertainment Weekly writing, "Murray turns in a thrillingly knowing, unforced performance — an award-worthy high point in a career that continues".
-For Murray's performance he received the Best Supporting Actor awards from the New York Film Critics Circle, the National Society of Film Critics, and the Los Angeles Film Critics Association (tying with Billy Bob Thornton).
+After the success of Groundhog Day, Murray appeared in a series of well-received supporting roles in films like Tim Burton's Ed Wood (1994) and Peter Farrelly's Kingpin (1996).
+Also in 1996, he appeared as himself in the Looney Tunes live action comedy Space Jam with Michael Jordan.
+However, his starring roles in Larger than Life (1996) and The Man Who Knew Too Little (1997) were not as successful with critics or audiences.
+He received much critical praise for his role in Wes Anderson's coming of age comedy Rushmore (1998), opposite Jason Schwartzman and Olivia Williams.
+Lisa Schwarzbaum of Entertainment Weekly wrote, "Murray turns in a thrillingly knowing, unforced performance — an award-worthy high point in a career that continues".
+Murray received the Best Supporting Actor awards from the New York Film Critics Circle, the National Society of Film Critics, and the Los Angeles Film Critics Association (tying with Billy Bob Thornton for A Simple Plan).
+Murray then took on more dramatic roles in Wild Things (1998) and Cradle Will Rock (1999).
+Murray decided to take a turn towards more dramatic roles and experienced a resurgence in his career.
+In 2000, he portrayed Polonius in Michael Almereyda's Hamlet, based on the play by William Shakespeare.
+The film starred Ethan Hawke in the title role, as well as Kyle MacLachlan, Julia Stiles, Liev Schreiber and Sam Shepard.
+The film received mixed reviews.
+Also in 2000, he portrayed Luther Billis in a concert version of the stage musical South Pacific at Lincoln Center.
+The following year, Murray reunited with Wes Anderson in the family comedy-drama The Royal Tenenbaums (2001) which starred Gene Hackman, Owen Wilson, Luke Wilson, Ben Stiller, Gwyneth Paltrow and Anjelica Huston.
+In the film, Murray plays Raleigh St. Clair, the meek and mild-mannered neurologist, writer, and husband of Margot Tenenbaum (Paltrow).

-2000s